-(1) Unless the Board determines otherwise, to exercise the vested portion of the Option, the Optionee shall provide notice of exercise in such form and such manner as may be designated by the Company (which may be electronic) to the Company stating the Optionee's intention to exercise the Option, specifying the number of shares of Common Stock as to which the Optionee desires to exercise by itself does not constitute exercise of the Option; the Optionee must also deliver payment of the Exercise Price for the shares of Common Stock set forth in the notice of intent to exercise to determine the notice of such exercise and payment in full of the Exercise Price are provided.
-For purposes of the foregoing, if the exercise date falls on a weekend or any other day on which The NASDAQ Stock Market LLC ("NASDAQ") or any national securities exchange on which the Common Stock then is principally traded (the "Exchange") is closed for trading, the applicable portion of the Option shall be exercised on the first following day that NASDAQ or the Exercise is open for trading.
+shall provide notice of exercise in such form and such manner as may be designated by the Company (which may be electronic) to the Company stating the Optionee's intention to exercise the Option, specifying the number of shares of Common Stock as to which the Optionee desires to exercise the Option and the date on which the Optionee desires to complete the purchase.
+Delivering a notice of intent to exercise by itself does not constitute exercise of the Option; the Optionee must also deliver payment of the Exercise Price for the shares of Common Stock set forth in the notice of intent to exercise together with such additional documents as the Company may then require.
+The Option shall not be deemed to have been exercised (i.e., the exercise date shall not be deemed to have occurred) until the notice of such exercise and payment in full of the Exercise Price are provided.
+For purposes of the foregoing, if the exercise date falls on a weekend or any other day on which The NASDAQ Stock Market LLC ("NASDAQ") or any national securities exchange on which the Common Stock then is principally traded (the "Exchange") is closed for trading, the applicable portion of the Option shall be exercised on the first following day that NASDAQ or the Exchange is open for trading.